-A proctor is a person who oversees an exam to ensure it's taken by the correct person and completed without cheating.
+A proctor is a person who oversees an exam to ensure academic integrity.
 Many online courses at HutchCC require at least one test or essay to be taken with a proctor's supervision.
-On the main campus, students may take their proctored exams through RLRC.
+On the main campus, students may take their proctored exams in-person or remotely through RLRC.
+Note that RLRC Proctor only proctors HutchCC exams.

-Note that RLRC Proctoring only proctors HutchCC exams.
 For non-HutchCC exams, including ACTs, inquire in RLRC Assessments by calling (620) 665-3359.
-GED testing is available in the Learning Center, in the basement of Lockman Hall, (620) 694-2480.

 Proctoring hours during the Spring and Fall sessions: